-The QA/QC Programs require an overall minimum confidence level of 95% for distribution, underground, transmission, and sub-transmission assets.
-Additionally, a minimum confidence level of 98% must be realized for tested streetlights.
-The inspection process requires stray/elevated voltage testing be conducted for each utility asset that is capable of conducting electricity, along with having the ability of the general public to access said asset.
-In order for the QA/QC test to have "passed," it must confirm that all assets having a "testable object" were in fact tested.
+Niagara Mohawk's 2012 EV field inspection program targeted an overall minimum confidence level of 95% applicable to field force operations inspection of its distribution, underground, transmission and sub-transmission assets.
+Additionally, a minimum confidence level of 98% should be realized for tested streetlights.
+The inspection process requires elevated voltage testing be conducted for each utility asset that is capable of conducting electricity, along with having the ability of the general public to access said asset.
+In order for each QA/QC EV inspection to have successfully "passed," the following test parameters must be validated: